BusConf/busconf.github.io/tickets.md

   <h3>Ticket Cancellation</h3>

   <p class="intro">
-    The venue requires us to commit to a certain amout of rooms, and course all reserved rooms must actually be paid.
+    The venue requires us to commit to a certain amout of rooms, of course all reserved rooms must actually be paid.
 Therefore the following cancellation fees apply which we have to pass on to all participants:
   <ul>
     <li class="intro">up to 4 weeks before: 20% (62,20€)</li>
     <li class="intro">up to 2 weeks before: 50% (155,50€)</li>